TDA-R/SimplicialComplex/README.md

 ## Goals
 1. This package will continue adding useful knowledge in the playground to help both me and the users understand the methods.
-2. Since this package computes simplicial complexes, more applications for example, persistence diagrams, are expected in future versions.
+2. Since this package computes simplicial complexes, more applications are expected in future versions.

 **Example code**
 ```R